This post may contain affiliate links. Click here to read my full disclosure.

 Again, I never promised this challenge would be easy, but stick with me and we will get through it!
 If you have problems, feel free to contact me [[email protected]].

-To be sure you are notified each week of the new challenge, subscribe via email with the below form.
+To be sure you are notified each week of the new challenge, subscribe via email.

 We are half way there!
 I cannot wait to read about how your decluttering went for week two, and how it will go for week three!